 When it comes to hosting a wedding, bat & bar mitzvah or party, presentation is everything.
-Unless you’re serving caviar, champagne and Lindt chocolate mousse; appetizers, cocktails and desserts are often easily forgotten.
+Appetizers, cocktails and desserts can be easily forgotten.
 But you don’t need to serve the crème de la crème to make your food and drink choices memorable.

 Industry expert Brianna Ellis from The Sands at Atlantic Beach notes “interactive food stations such as “Action Stations” really make your guests enjoy ordering and choosing food options with their own personal twist.”

 Up the WOW factor of everyday favorites with these

 10 ideas for creative, fun & beautifully styled buffets and stations!

 1. Build Your Own Bruschetta Station